young, < 4 mm

 Greenish-brown branches of the digestive gland can be seen in the bases

-of the cerata.
+the eye spots and more sparse side branches of its digestive gland.
 Very young animals have smoother and more cylindrical

 cerata with more